LasseIshoi/SportScienceBlog/content/authors/admin/_index.md

 I am an aspiring researcher, physiotherapist, and sports scientist with a great interest in hip/groin and hamstring injuries, and data analytics.

-I serve as the Head of Sport Science in **[Football Club Nordsjælland](https://www.fcn.dk)**, a Danish premier league football club with associated youth academies in Denmark and Ghana (rated as one of the world’s best academies according to **[Scouted Football](https://www.scoutedftbl.com/best-young-football-players/academies/))**, where I focus on structured data collection and associated analyses to support physical trainers and physiotherapists.
+I serve as the Head of Sport and Data Science in **[Football Club Nordsjælland](https://www.fcn.dk)**, a Danish premier league football club with associated youth academies in Denmark and Ghana (rated as one of the world’s best academies according to **[Scouted Football](https://www.scoutedftbl.com/best-young-football-players/academies/))**, where I focus on structured data collection and associated analyses to support physical trainers and physiotherapists.

 I am also a postdoctoral researcher at the **[Sports Orthopedic Research Center - Copenhagen (SORC-C)](https://www.hvidovrehospital.dk/sorc-c/Pages/default.aspx)** at Hvidovre Hospital; an International Olympic Committee (IOC) research center centered around prevention, diagnostics and treatment of musculoskeletal problems.